x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/mail-flow-reports/mfr-auto-forwarded-messages-report.md

 ## See also

-For more information about other mail flow reports and insights, see [Mail flow reports and insights in the modern Exchange admin center](mail-flow-insights.md).
+For more information about other mail flow reports, see [Mail flow reports in the modern EAC](mail-flow-reports.md).